Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 - `customFields` (array with 3-10 items)

 **Validation Rules / قواعد التحقق:**
-- Business user must exist and be approved
+- Business user must exist and be approved (if role is business)
-- Business user must be allowed
+- Business user must be allowed (if role is business)
+- Business user can be admin or magnet_employee (allowed roles: business, admin, magnet_employee)
-- Category must exist and be active
+- Category must exist and be active (checked by matching both en and ar names)
 - Custom fields must be between 3-10 items
-- All bilingual fields must have both English and Arabic
+- All bilingual fields must have both English and Arabic (name, description, category, unit, customFields)
-- Attachments must be valid approved products
+- Attachments must be valid approved products (status: 'approved', isAllowed: true)
+- Product code is auto-generated if not provided using `generateProductCode` utility
+- Products created by admin/employee are automatically approved and allowed

 **Response / الاستجابة:**
 ```json